 - POP3 - Post Office Protocol version 3 is a good choice for businesses or individuals who need to store emails and backups on a personal computer.

-- Roundcube – A modern, well-designed and robust web-based email-client used for accessing email on an email server.
-This is one of the default options for email on Hostwinds Webmail platform.
+- Roundcube - A modern, well-designed, and robust web-based email client used for accessing email on an email server.
+This is one of the default options for email on the Hostwinds Webmail platform.